 - 5 cups water

 Add oil to large sauce pan and set over medium heat.
 Add sweet potatoes and onions and cook for 15 minutes stirring often, until onions are soft and just on the verge of turning brown.
 Add curry paste to potato/onion mixture and increase heat to high.
 Stir-fry for 3-4 minutes to cook paste and allow it to become fragrant.
-Add coconut milk to mixture and blend well.
-Add bouillon to 1 cup water and mix well, add water mixture plus remaining 4 cups water to pot and blend well.
+Add coconut milk and water to mixture and stir well.
 Bring to a boil, stir well.
-Set aside to cool a little, before blending.
-Prepare Thai pesto.

-To blend soup, use hand blender (although you could use a blender as well, but I found it easier with hand blender), insert hand blender into the pot of soup and blend until smoothy.
+To blend soup, use hand blender (although you could use a blender or food processor as well, although if you do it’s best to let the soup cool first before blending – I found it easier with hand blender), insert hand blender into the pot of soup and blend until smoothy.
 Return to stove and heat gently over medium high heat, stirring frequently.

 To serve, ladle into serving bowls (it’s always better if the bowls are pre-heated with hot water or in the oven).
-Top with a generous spoonful of the Thai Pesto.
+Top with a generous spoonful of the Thai Pesto, use about 1/4-1/2 cup with the soup.